nemster/fund_manager/README.md

 `<MORE_STAKERS>` must be `false` if the airdrop is completed, `true` if there will be more calls to this method.

 ### update\_defi\_protocols\_info
-This method can update the estimation of the dollar value of the investment in each DeFi protocol and/or the desired percentage of value to invest in each DeFi protocol.
+This method can ask FundManager to update the estimation of the dollar value of the investment in some DeFi protocols and/or the desired percentage of value to invest in each DeFi protocol.
+It emits a `ProtocolValueUpdateEvent` for each coin whose value is updated.
+The event contains:
+- the name of the protocol
+- the updated value of the coins invested in the protocol

 ```
 CALL_METHOD